atsushieno/aap-lv2/README.md

 `guitarix` and `mda-lv2` are distributed under the GPLv3 license and you have to follow it when distributing or making changes to those parts.

-`sfizz` is distributed under the MIT license, but it has dependencies that are under LGPL2.1, Apache License 2.0, and so on.
-See [the project repository](https://github.com/sfztools/sfizz) for details.

 `ayumi-lv2` and `ayumi` are distributed under the MIT license.